jberkel/spotify-api/README.md

       },
       "status": "OK"
     }

+### In a servlet container

+Make sure that your spotify credentials are working, install [warbler](http://github.com/nicksieger/warbler) and run it in the spotify-api directory, the resulting spotify-api.war should be deployable in any servlet container.

 ## Examples

 See examples directory for usage.
 The demo application ([lastfm2spotify_loved_tracks](/jberkel/spotify-api/blob/master/examples/lastfm2spotify_loved_tracks)) will grab all recently loved tracks by your last.fm friends to create a new spotify playlist.
 A nice way to listen to some good new music (if you share a similar music taste with most of your friends :)).

 ## Hacking

 Test your changes with *rake spec* for unit tests, *rake integration* for integration tests.
 The jotify jar file is build from
 [github.com/jberkel/jotify/tree/spotify-api](http://github.com/jberkel/jotify/tree/spotify-api).

 ## Credits